19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (2) The conditions referred to in subsection (1) are as follows:

-(a) there exists an arrangement under which the corresponding authority of the foreign country has agreed to communicate to Singapore, upon Singapore’s request, information received by the corresponding authority that corresponds to any thing required to be disclosed to a Suspicious Transaction Reporting Officer under section 39(1), 48C or 48E or an immigration officer under section 48C;
+(a) there exists an arrangement under which the corresponding authority of the foreign country has agreed, or the corresponding authority of the foreign country has given an undertaking, to communicate to Singapore, upon Singapore’s request, information received by the corresponding authority that corresponds to any thing required to be disclosed, given, forwarded or submitted to, or filed with, a Suspicious Transaction Reporting Officer pursuant to a requirement under section 3A(3), pursuant to section 39(1), under section 48C(5), 48D, 48E(5) or 48J(1) or under any regulations made under section 200 of the Casino Control Act, or required to be given to an immigration officer under section 48C(5);

 [44/2007 wef 01/11/2007]

+[Act 21 of 2014 wef 01/09/2014]

 (b) the Suspicious Transaction Reporting Officer is satisfied that the corresponding authority has given appropriate undertakings —